olegabr/ether-and-erc20-tokens-woocommerce-payment-gateway/readme.txt

 * Free to use.
 Fixed fee per purchase
 * User friendly payment wizard
 * Automatically convert order value to Ether or ERC20/ERC223 token at checkout
-* Option for adding a percentage mark-up to the converted price
+* Option for adding a percentage mark-up to the converted price of Ether and/or ERC20 tokens to help cover currency fluctuations.
 * "Pay with Metamask" button to allow easy payment via MetaMask client.
 If customer do not want to use MetaMask, she can just copy and paste Value, Address, and Data fields in her favorite wallet software.
 * The `Disallow customer to pay with Ether` option is useful to accept only some token
 * Automatic transaction tracking / reconciliation and order updates